fruvs/Copycord/README.md

 > - **Advanced Channel Filtering** – Choose exactly which channels to include or exclude for maximum control over your clone’s layout.
 > - **Custom Branding** – Rename channels, customize webhook names/icons, and make the clone feel like your own personalized community.
 > - **Smart Message Filtering** – Automatically block or drop unwanted messages based on custom keyword rules.
-> - **Member Insights** – Use the built-in member scraper to gather detailed information about guild members.
+> - **Member List Scraper** – Use the member scraper to grab User IDs, Usernames, Avatars, and Bios from any server.
 > - **Deep History Import** – Clone an entire channel’s message history, not just the new ones.
+> - **DM History Export** – Export all DM messages from any user's inbox via Webhook.
 > - **Real-Time DM Alerts** – Get instant, customizable DM notifications for important messages and events that matter most to you.
 > - **Your Own Bot, Your Rules** – Run a fully independent Discord bot that you control—no restrictions.
 > - **Sleek Web Dashboard** – Manage everything through a modern, easy-to-use web interface.